infinitydaemon/OpSec-Kernel/Documentation/RCU/whatisRCU.rst

 This section shows a simple use of the core RCU API to protect a global pointer to a dynamically allocated structure.
-More-typical uses of RCU may be found in listRCU.rst and NMI-RCU.rst.
+More-typical uses of RCU may be found in listRCU.rst, arrayRCU.rst, and NMI-RCU.rst.
 ::

 	struct foo {